jxtngx/lambda-cloud-typescript/README.md

 > This library is not an official Lambda Labs project

 > [!NOTE]
-> This library is developed alongside GitHub Copilot and various AI models by OpenAI and Anthr
+> This library is developed alongside GitHub Copilot and various AI models by OpenAI and Anthropic